/

 Depending on the size of your business, your CRM administrator could have a variety of responsibilities.

-For smaller businesses, the administrator must deal with things like password changes, adding custom fields, creating email templates, and managing staff training and inquiries.
+For smaller businesses, the administrator must handle password changes, add custom fields, create email templates, manage staff training & inquiries, and more.

 At the enterprise level, CRM administration can involve ERP integration, managing security concerns, handling individual and group policies and permissions, developing marketing automation templates, and creating custom applications.